Weeping in Bethlehem: A service of healing for those who suffer the pain of abuse

 Tamera Veenstra Schreur is a family therapist.

-Reformed Worship 45 © September 1997 Worship Ministries of the Christian Reformed Church.
+Reformed Worship 45 © September 1997, Calvin Institute of Christian Worship.
 Used by permission.